Thayanantham-Nitharshana/PROJECT-MANAGEMENT/README.md

 8. Conclusion

-This report contain project management tasks executed ensured a structured and successful completion of this Sample Project.
+This project management tasks executed ensured a structured and successful completion of this Sample Project.
 Effective planning, execution, and monitoring contributed to achieving the objectives efficiently.
 Future projects will incorporate insights gained from this experience to enhance performance and mitigate challenges.